SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-11-war-memorials.md

 > "Letter to St. Peter", by Elma G Dean
 >
-> Let them in, Peter, they are very tired
+> Let them in, Peter, they are very tired;
-> Give them couches where the angels sleep, and light those fires
+> Give them the couches where the angels sleep.
-> Let them wake whole again, to brand new dawns
+> Let them wake whole again to new dawns fired
-> Fired by the sun not wartime's bloody guns
+> With sun not war.
+And may their peace be deep.
-> May their peace be deep, remember where the broken bodies lie
+> Remember where the broken bodies lie &hellip;
-> God knows how young they were to have to die
+> And give them things they like.
+Let them make noise.
-> God knows how young they were to have to die
+> God knows how young they were to have to die!
 >
-> So give them things they like, let them make some noise
-> Give dance hall bands not golden harps, to these our boys
+> Give swing bands, not gold harps, to these our boys.
-> And let them love, Peter.
-For they've had no time,
+> Let them love, Peter, &ndash; they have had no time &ndash;
+> Girls sweet as meadow wind, with flowering hair&hellip;
-> They should have trees and bird songs and hills to climb
+> They should have trees and bird song, hills to climb &ndash;
-> The taste of summer, in a ripened pear,
+> The taste of summer in a ripened pear.
-> And girls sweet as meadow wind, with flowing hair
-> And tell them how they are missed, but say not to fear
+> Tell them how they are missed.
+Say not to fear;
-> It's gonna be alright, with us down here.
+> It's going to be all right with us down here.

-Gorka's setting combines grief and regret for all the pain and death and loss, while desperately imploring divine kindness.
+Gorka's setting &ndash; with slightly revised lyrics &ndash; combines grief and regret for all the pain and death and loss, while desperately imploring divine kindness.
 The best summary I found of it was: "If Memorial Day needed a song, then this should be it."
 Yeah, maybe Veteran's Day, too.

 Both of these anti-war songs are a bit of the
 [divine madness](https://en.wikipedia.org/wiki/Divine_madness) to which I wish we would all aspire.